platformsh/platformsh-docs/src/configuration/app-containers.md

             ...
 ```

-It has a few subkeys listed below:
+There are subkeys listed below, some of which are used by web.locations as follows:

 * `root`:
     The folder from which to serve static assets for this location
     relative to the application root.
 The application root is the directory
-    where the `.platform.app.yaml` file is located.
+    in which the `.platform.app.yaml` file is located.
 Typical values for this
     property include `public` or `web`.
 Setting it to `""` is not recommended,
     and its behavior may vary depending on the type of application.
 Absolute
     paths are not supported.
 * `passthru`:
     Whether to forward disallowed and missing resources from this location to
     the application and can be true, false or an absolute URI path (with leading
     `/`).
-The default value is false.
-For non-PHP applications, it will
+The default value is `false`.
+For non-PHP applications it will
-    generally be just true or false.
-In a PHP application, this will typically
+    generally be just `true` or `false`.
+In a PHP application this will typically
     be the front controller such as `/index.php` or `/app.php`.
 This entry
     works similar to `mod_rewrite` under Apache.
 Note: If the value of
-    `passthru` does not begin with the same value as the location key, it is
+    `passthru` does not begin with the same value as the location key it is
-    under the passthru and may evaluate to another entry.
+    under, the passthru may evaluate to another entry.
 That may be useful when
     you want different cache settings for different paths, for instance, but
     want missing files in all of them to map back to the same front controller.
     See the example block below.
 * `index`:
     The file or files to consider when serving a request for a directory and can
-    be a file name, an array of file names, or *null* (typically `index.html`).
+    be a file name, an array of file names, or *null*.
+(Typically `index.html`).
     Note that in order for this to work, access to the static file(s) named
     must be allowed by the `allow` or `rules` keys for this location.
 * `expires`: